 How To Manage Fatigue At Harvest

-Rotate tasks for variety and during hot weather so that workers have time in the shade, or air conditioning in the hottest parts of the day.
+Changing the tasks during hot weather is also a good idea so everyone can have time in the shade, or air conditioning during the hottest parts of the day.

 Useful Resources